SB-5

 Louisiana SB 5 — Artificial Intelligence Applications Relating to Mental Health (R.S.
 28:16 and 17)

-Regulates operators of mental health chatbot platforms accessible to Louisiana users.
-Requires operators to clearly and conspicuously disclose to users that the chatbot is AI and not human — before the user accesses features, upon return after seven days of inactivity, and any time a user asks.
-Operators must maintain protocols addressing suicidal ideation, self-harm, and harm to others, including crisis service referrals.
-Prohibits sale or sharing of individually identifiable health information or user input with third parties (with narrow exceptions for healthcare providers, health plans, and functionality contractors subject to HIPAA-equivalent standards).
-Prohibits in-conversation advertising unless clearly labeled, and prohibits using user input to target or customize advertisements.
-Enforced exclusively by the attorney general with a 45-day cure period and civil fines up to $10,000 per violation.
+Regulates operators of mental health chatbot platforms accessible to users in Louisiana.
+Requires operators to clearly and conspicuously disclose that the chatbot is AI and not a human — before the user accesses features, at the start of any interaction after a seven-day gap, and whenever the user asks.
+Operators must maintain protocols addressing suicidal ideation, self-harm, and intent to harm others, including crisis service referrals.
+The bill prohibits selling or sharing individually identifiable health information or user inputs except in narrow circumstances, and restricts in-conversation advertising and input-based ad targeting.
+Enforcement is exclusively through the attorney general, with a 45-day cure period for first violations and civil fines of up to $10,000 per violation.

 Summary

-Regulates operators of mental health chatbot platforms accessible to Louisiana users.
-Requires operators to clearly and conspicuously disclose to users that the chatbot is AI and not human — before the user accesses features, upon return after seven days of inactivity, and any time a user asks.
-Operators must maintain protocols addressing suicidal ideation, self-harm, and harm to others, including crisis service referrals.
-Prohibits sale or sharing of individually identifiable health information or user input with third parties (with narrow exceptions for healthcare providers, health plans, and functionality contractors subject to HIPAA-equivalent standards).
-Prohibits in-conversation advertising unless clearly labeled, and prohibits using user input to target or customize advertisements.
-Enforced exclusively by the attorney general with a 45-day cure period and civil fines up to $10,000 per violation.
+Regulates operators of mental health chatbot platforms accessible to users in Louisiana.
+Requires operators to clearly and conspicuously disclose that the chatbot is AI and not a human — before the user accesses features, at the start of any interaction after a seven-day gap, and whenever the user asks.
+Operators must maintain protocols addressing suicidal ideation, self-harm, and intent to harm others, including crisis service referrals.
+The bill prohibits selling or sharing individually identifiable health information or user inputs except in narrow circumstances, and restricts in-conversation advertising and input-based ad targeting.
+Enforcement is exclusively through the attorney general, with a 45-day cure period for first violations and civil fines of up to $10,000 per violation.

 Enforcement & Penalties